 Swimming with manatees in Florida is something I’ve dreamt of doing for a long time.
 The prospect of sliding quietly into Kings Bay’s spring-fed waters is a daunting one this mid-December morning.
 The outside air temperature is 4C – definitely not inspiring.
 And although I know the water temp is significantly warmer (probably 22C or so), I dread the events that will follow my snorkelling session: a 10-minute or so boat ride back to the dock in Crystal River, Florida, when my hair and full-length wetsuit will be soaking, my lips blue, toes white, and any words incomprehensible thanks to the uncontrollable chattering of my teeth.

-Although manatees in Florida are found in Kings Bay, an embayment near Crystal River, year-round, the best time to swim with manatees in Florida is between mid-November and late-March when their numbers swell to around 600.
+Manatees in Florida are found in Kings Bay, which is an embayment near Crystal River and one of the natural landmarks in Florida, and a number of other places year-round but the best time to swim with manatees in Florida is between mid-November and late-March when their numbers swell to around 800.

 Susceptible to hypothermia, these aquatic mammals are here seeking refuge from the chillier, potentially lethal waters of the Gulf of Mexico.